 - Make sure it’s what you love.
 Make the food that you’d want to eat at the event.
 Put your love, passion and excitement into your menu.

 - Stay focused and calm when cooking—it comes out in the food.
 Energy is the key ingredient.
 People can tell that you cared and put some thought into it.

 - Add some surprises along the way, like making the presentation slightly different between plates.
 So even if everyone orders chicken, each plate looks different.

 We hope these tips help you create a stunning menu for your next event.
 Remember, even if you’re not an expert meal planner like Chef Keller, you can still put together a memorable dinner that your guests will appreciate.

-Do you have any menu planning tips to add?
+- Do you have any menu planning tips to add?
+Please let us know in the comments.
 We’d love to hear from you.